Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Relation between galaxy overdensity and the properties of the host galaxy and SMBH

-Among the EIGER and ASPIRE quasars, except those in Table \ref{tab:previous_studies}, four EIGER quasars have their $M_*$ and SFR measured: SDSS J010013.02$+$260225.8 (hereafter J0100$+$2802) at $z=6.33$; ULAS J014837.63$+$060020.0 (hereafter J0148$+$0600) at $z=5.98$; SDSS J114816.65$+$525150.2 (hereafter J1148$+$5251) at $z=6.42$; PSO J159.2257$-$02.5438 (hereafter J159$-$02) at $z=6.38$, whose redshifts are from \citet{Kashino2026}.
+The host galaxies of four EIGER quasars have their $M_*$ and SFR measured: SDSS J010013.02$+$260225.8 (hereafter J0100$+$2802) at $z=6.33$; ULAS J014837.63$+$060020.0 (hereafter J0148$+$0600) at $z=5.98$; SDSS J114816.65$+$525150.2 (hereafter J1148$+$5251) at $z=6.42$; PSO J159.2257$-$02.5438 (hereafter J159$-$02) at $z=6.38$, whose redshifts are from \citet{Kashino2026}.
 Their $M_*$ is measured by \citet{Yue2024} using the same method for J1030$+$0524.
 The SFRs of J0100$+$2802, J0148$+$0600, J1148$+$5251, and J159$-$02 are evaluated in \citet{Wang2019a}, \citet{Li2020}, \citet{Maiolino2005}, and \citet{Decarli2018}, respectively.
-To infer the SFRs, \citet{Maiolino2005} use the [\ion{C}{II}] line luminosity, and the others use FIR luminosity.
+To infer the SFRs, \citet{Maiolino2005} use the [\ion{C}{II}] line luminosity, while the other papers use FIR luminosity.
 The overdensities of [\ion{O}{III}] emitters for the first three quasars and J1030$+$0524 are measured in \citet{Eilers2024}.
 They show that the observed overdensities within a radius of 2 cMpc around J0100$+$2802, J0148$+$0600, J1148$+$5251, and J1030$+$0524 are $29\pm10,65\pm15,16\pm8$, and $3\pm4$, respectively.
 This result suggests that J1030$+$0524 resides in a non-overdense region of [\ion{O}{III}] emitters while the other quasars reside in overdense regions.
-While the overdensity around J159$-$02 is not evaluated in \citet{Eilers2024}, \citet{Kashino2026} shows that the number of [\ion{O}{III}] emitters in the J159$-$02 field has a peak at the quasar redshift.
-Therefore, we consider that J159$-$02 resides in an overdense field of [\ion{O}{III}] emitters.
-In addition, LBG overdensities around some of the quasars have also been measured. \citet{Pudoka2024} show that the LBG overdensity of the J0100$+$2802 field is $\delta=4$ at $8.4\sigma$. \citet{Morselli2014} evaluate the LBG overdensity of the J1148$+$5251 and J1030$+$0524 fields as $\delta=0.9$ and $2.0$ with the significance of $\sigma_\delta=1.9$ and $3.3$, respectively.
+While the overdensity around J159$-$02 is not evaluated in \citet{Eilers2024}, \citet{Kashino2026} show that the number of [\ion{O}{III}] emitters in the J159$-$02 field has a peak at the quasar redshift.
+Therefore, we consider that J159$-$02 also resides in an overdense field of [\ion{O}{III}] emitters.
+In addition, LBG overdensities around some of the quasars have also been measured. \citet{Pudoka2024} show that the LBG overdensity of the J0100$+$2802 field is $\delta=4$ at $8.4\sigma$. \citet{Morselli2014} evaluate the LBG overdensity of the J1148$+$5251 and J1030$+$0524 fields as $\delta=0.9$ and $2.0$ with significances of $\sigma_\delta=1.9$ and $3.3$, respectively.
 These studies reveal that J0100$+$2802 and J1148$+$5251 reside in galaxy overdensities of both [\ion{O}{III}] emitters and LBGs, but that the J1030$+$0524 field does not show an overdensity of [\ion{O}{III}] emitters despite representing the LAE and LBG overdensities.

 Fig. \ref{fig:mstar_sfr_appendix} shows the relationship between $M_*$ and the SFR of the quasars with that of our quasars.
 Our quasars lie on the main sequence, whereas four quasars from the newly added EIGER quasars show starburst-like high SFRs above the main sequence, and all exhibit OIII emitter overdensities.
 While this result is highly intriguing, it is difficult to immediately conclude a correlation between the overdensity and the SFR or sSFR of the quasar host galaxies.
 This is due to the heterogeneous sample consisting of LAEs and [\ion{O}{III}] emitters, the differences in volume used to measure the overdensity, the lack of uniformity in the SFR measurement methods, and the still limited data on the SFR and $M_*$ of the host galaxies.